29 Apr Identifying Common Lawn Weeds

 From left to right: dallisgrass and goosegrass

 You’ve probably also noticed that weeds don’t all appear at the same time.
 Some pop their heads up at the beginning of the growing season; others appear later in the year.
 These characteristics are important to identify, as they’ll help you determine how and when to wage war on these lawn intruders.
 Depending on the type of weed you have, some should be attacked with pre-emergent herbicides, which control weeds before they germinate.
 Others should be hit with post-emergent herbicides, which control weeds when they’re growing in and becoming small plants.
+Here are some of our top recommended herbicide products:

 A weed-free lawn will give you a feeling of pride and accomplishment, and it is not as hard as you might imagine.
 However, it is important to know what type of weed you are dealing with in order to efficiently rid your lawn of it without spending unnecessary money.
 If you are able to identify which type of weed resides in your lawn, you’ll be able to make the smarter choice in selecting an herbicide product.